 - Lehigh University Art Galleries Permanent Collection

 - P. W. Costello and Family Art Collection

 - Walt Reed Illustration Archive

 - Visual Resources of the Middle East

-Offering band photographs, programs and handbills for public recitals and private soirées, and journals devoted to the interests of musicians, these collections are of particular value to those interested in popular culture and local history, exposed through the performances and entertainers of the day.
-Other collections make available plates, musical notebooks, and sheet music from notable collectors and musicians.
+Offering band photographs, programs and handbills for public recitals and private soirées, and journals devoted to the interests of musicians, these collections are of particular value to those interested in popular culture and local history.
+Included materials cover the performances and entertainers of the day, while additional collections make rare plates, musical notebooks, and sheet music from notable collectors and musicians available.